theos/theos.dev/docs/Packaging.md

 ## Maintainer scripts

-As with standard Debian packages, maintainer scripts can be added to your project to be run at various points throughout its install cycle.
+As with standard Debian packages, maintainer scripts can be added to your project to be run at various points throughout its (un)install cycle.

 The scripts should be placed in $THEOS_LAYOUR_DIRECTORY and include:
 - preinst